petarGitNik/sys-admin-docs/docs/tips-and-tricks/docker.md

 ## Tips and Tricks

-If you're not sure on what port the Docker container is exposed you can use:
+If you're not sure on which port the Docker container is exposed you can use:

 ```bash
 docker inspect <CONTAINER_ID> | grep -i port